GU10 or Integrated LED Downlights?

 Since the arrival of the technologically advanced integrated LED downlight in 2010, consumers are now faced with the choice between integrated or replaceable GU10 downlights.
 Each type of downlight has advantages and disadvantages over the other, but which one is better?

 The main strength of an integrated downlight is also its main weakness.
 Integrated LED downlights have a much longer life expectancy but the LED is none replaceable.
-They are designed to last for 50,000 to 75,000 hours but in the event of a failure you have to replace the entire fitting.
+They earlier versions were designed to last for 50,000 to 100,000 hours.
+This ultra-long life span has been reduced to 25,000 to 40,000 in recent years.
+In the event of a failure you have to replace the entire fitting where as GU10 downlights have replaceable LEDs.

 Integrated LED Downlights are not for Pessimists